swarnalee-m/green-website/_notes/your-first-note.md

 ### Next steps

-**If this template is useful to you in any way, consider [donating](https://ko-fi.com/maximevaillancourt) to support my work**. ☕
+To deploy via FTP or SSH, configure [Jekyll Build Commands](https://www.deployhq.com/guides/jekyll) and `vendor` caching on [DeployHQ](https://www.deployhq.com/r/nx7qct).
+Connect to your Github Repo and publish!

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This digital garden template is free and open-source.
+It runs on Apache servers and the [Github code is available here](https://github.com/meewgumi/apache-digital-garden).
+This version of the code was modified by [Megumi Tanaka](https://megumi.co) in 2021.

-The easiest way to build your own digital garden based on this template is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
-If you need any help, my [DMs are open on Twitter (@vaillancourtmax)](https://twitter.com/vaillancourtmax). 👋
+Based on this [digital garden template](https://github.com/maximevaillancourt/digital-garden-jekyll-template), running on [Netlify](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll), created by [Maxime Vaillancourt](https://github.com/maximevaillancourt).
+[Buy the original creator a coffee](https://ko-fi.com/maximevaillancourt)! ☕️

 Go forth, have fun, and learn new something every day! ✌️